maurymarkowitz/RetroBASIC/docs/RetroBASIC reference manual.md

 #### Variations:

-PDP-8 BASIC and the Tektronics 4051 used `STO` instead.
+PDP-8 BASIC and the Tektronics 4051 used `STO` instead, although whether this was simply an abbreviated input and `STOP` would work as well is not clear in the documentation.

 Harris BASIC-V added the `BREAK` statement, which allowed one to place multiple `STOP` markers in the code in a single statement.
 For instance, `BREAK 10-50,100` would perform a stop (break) at any line from 10 to 50, or line 100.
 This is useful as it allows you to easily control debugging without having to edit the entire program, a single statement at the top has the same effect as multiple `STOP` statements spread all over the code.
 RetroBASIC does not currently support `BREAK`.